How Executives Use the Decision Matrix to Influence Decisions

 At its core, a Decision Matrix helps leaders cut through bias and gut instinct by forcing criteria into the open.
 Instead of arguing opinions, you're evaluating options against the factors that matter most.

-It’s a simple tool, but in the right hands, it’s powerful — especially when the stakes are high.
-I use it with executives who need to:
+It's simple.
+But in the right hands, it's powerful — especially when the stakes are high.

-Yes, you can use it for everyday choices too — but where it really shines is in high-visibility decisions, where credibility and alignment matter as much as the outcome.
+Where it really shines is in high-visibility decisions, where credibility and alignment matter as much as the outcome.

 How to Use a Decision Matrix